 Richard Bowen, Citigroup Whistleblower and Professor at University of Dallas, Texas

-On Friday 22nd November 2019 at 5.30pm our MBA Masterclass in association with the NUI Galway MBA Alumni Association will feature Richard Bowen, who will present the topic: Ethics and Leadership: Lessons from the Field.
+On Friday 22nd November 2019 our MBA Masterclass series in association with the NUI Galway MBA Alumni Association featured Richard Bowen, who presented the topic: Ethics and Leadership: Lessons from the Field.

 Since the financial debacle of 2008 and the fallout it caused to our economic infrastructure, we have seen increased concern for corporate moral and social responsibility worldwide.
 Meanwhile companies previously held in high esteem are subject to ever-greater scrutiny of organizational behaviour and ethical leadership practices.